PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `include_flatten=True`, so the final invocation still runs only the intended flattened normalization spec before mixed attention.

+The post-QDQ layout-transpose, unary-fan-out, and unary/binary-fan-out sequence reuses the existing unary-fan-out helper in a second mode.
+The helper defaults still run unary passthrough for its four prior call sites; the new call enables generic transpose cleanup and disables unary passthrough.
+Its scope remains between raw Softmax canonicalization and transpose-binary rewrites.
+Consolidation reduces the lowerer's registered-runner call characterization from 139 to 137.

 Two repeated QKV attention prefix/bridge pairs share one scope per occurrence.
 The four prefix specs (Gather-layout hoist, Gather-to-Slice, Slice-to-Split, and Split/Reshape collapse) retain their order before the two bridge specs